 Annex 4a, paragraph 3.2.7., amend to read:

 "3.2.7.
-The daytime running lamps of the vehicle as defined in Section 2 of Regulation No. 48 shall be switched on during the test cycle.
+The daytime running lamps of the vehicle as defined in paragraph 2.7.25. of Regulation No. 48 shall be switched on during the test cycle if the vehicle is required to be equipped with daytime running lamps as indicated in paragraph 5.22. of Regulation No. 48.
 The vehicle tested shall be equipped with the daytime running lamp system that has the highest electrical energy consumption among the daytime running lamp systems, which are fitted by the manufacturer to vehicles in the group represented by the type-approved vehicle.
 The manufacturer shall supply appropriate technical documentation to the type-approval authorities in this respect."

 Annex 4a, paragraph 6.6.4., amend to read: